pi-star-2025/pi_star/pi_vr.md

 Humans interact unconsciously and in dreams, via green "eye-candy diamonds" in the eyes.

-These diamonds are the most complex green vision in regards to qunatum geometry.
+These diamonds are the most complex green vision in regards to quantum geometry.